citizenweb3/staking/Cyber.md

 Please note, that Cyber is far from the mass adoption stage at the moment and most wallets are developer friendly.
 We suggest to use Keplr at this stage.

 ## A step-by-step staking guide
+There are 2 ways to curretntly stake Cyber:

+1) Using [Keplr]() or a Ledger device connected to [cyber.page]()

+2) You know what you're doing, so all you need is Citizen's Cosmos [validator address: cybervaloper1f7nx65pmayfenpfwzwaamwas4ygmvalqwetkam](https://cyber.page/network/euler/hero/cybervaloper1f7nx65pmayfenpfwzwaamwas4ygmvalqwetkam)

+### Keplr

+### cyber.page